Kentucky: Mary Todd Lincoln’s House in Lexington

 The 5500 square foot historic home now appears as it did when the Todds inhabited it.
-The backyard period herb and perennial garden has been carefully reconstructed.
-The furnishings are designed to chronicle life as it had been in the early 19
+The backyard period herb and the perennial garden have been carefully reconstructed.

 The furnishings are designed to chronicle life as it had been in the early 19th century.
 The style is late Georgian, a prevalent style at the time.

 Before Mary’s father, a prominent Lexington businessman bought the house in 1831, the building had been an inn called, “The Sign of the Green Tree”.
 It was built during the years 1803-6 and operated by William P. Monteer who sold the property to Robert Todd.
 After the Todds left, the building languished for some years.
 In the 1960’s it even served as a warehouse.